TypicalNerds/Open-Android-Radio/ToS.md

 By using Open Android Radio, you acknowledge and agree to these terms.

-If you have any questions or concerns, please contact me via email: [connorspowart@hotmail.co.uk](mailto:connorspowart@hotmail.co.uk).
+If you have any questions or concerns, please contact me via email: [contact@typicalnerds.uk](mailto:contact@typicalnerds.uk).